newayData/aipObstacleImporter/README.md

 The docs are organized in states.

 # Output
-a euronav featurecode file will be generated, needed for conversion in the **directors /out** which is in root.
+a euronav featurecode file will be generated, needed for conversion in the **directors /out** which is in root in addition to the shapefiles created with dotSpatial libs.